-- (f) Total unrealised gains (losses)

-- Total latent revaluation gains (losses)

-- any amounts of the above included in Tier 1 and/or Tier 2 capital.
+- (e) The cumulative realised gains (losses) arising from sales and liquidations in the reporting period - (f) Total unrealised gains (losses) - Total latent revaluation gains (losses) - any amounts of the above included in Tier 1 and/or Tier 2 capital.

-Available for sale investments are valued at amortized cost under IFRS 9 hence no unrealized gains (losses) are reportable.
+These investments in debt instruments are valued at amortized cost under IFRS 9 hence no unrealized gains (losses) are reportable.